-The files in the directory /etc/default contain the default information used by system commands such as dump(C) and remote(C).
-Default information is any information required by the command that is not explicitly given when the command is invoked.
+The files in the directory /etc/default contain the default information used by system commands such as backup(C) and remote(C).
+Default information is any information required by the command that is not explicitly given when the command is invoked keyword or keyword=value where keyword identifies the type of information available and value defines its value.
+Both keyword and value must consist of letters, digits, and punctuation.
+The exact spelling of a keyword and the appropriate values depend on the command and are described with the individual commands.

 The directory may contain zero or more files.
 Each file corresponds to one or more commands.
 A command searches a file whenever it has been invoked without sufficient information.
-Each file contains zero or more entries which define the default information.
+Each file contains zero or more entries that define the default information.
 Each entry has the form: